 OPI has the following to say about the color “Hue will be posing in this rich violet crème“.
 Ha.

-A “deep downtown grey you’ll absolutely fall for” is the official description of OPI (heart) DTLA.
+A “deep downtown grey you’ll absolutely fall for” is the official description of OPI heart DTLA.
 For me, it leans a bit on the blue side for a grey, but that’s just my opinion.
 It reminds me a lot of Essie’s toned down from the Serene slate 2019 collection, which I recently picked up.
 Coverage was perfect in two coats.
-OPI (heart) DTLA dries darker than the bottle.
+OPI (heart) DTLA dries a bit darker than the bottle.
+I’ve actually worn this shade twice now.
+The first time I felt a bit “meh”, but the second time I appreciated this shade a lot!
+It combines very nicely with brown, but also with cooler tones and black.
+It basically combines with everything, it’s like jeans but for your nails!

 OPI Metallic Composition